rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 ## Debugging LLVM
 [debugging-llvm]: #debugging-llvm

+> NOTE: If you are looking for info about code generation, please see [this
+> chapter][codegen] instead.

+[codegen]: codegen.html

+This section is about debugging compiler bugs in code generation (e.g. why the compiler generated some piece of code or crashed in LLVM).
 LLVM is a big project on its own that probably needs to have its own debugging document (not that I could find one).
-But here are some tips that are important in a rustc context:
+But here are some tips that are important in a rustc
+context:

+As a general rule, compilers generate lots of information from analyzing code.
+Thus, a useful first step is usually to find a minimal example.
+One way to do this is to

+1. create a new crate that reproduces the issue (e.g. adding whatever crate is at fault as a dependency, and using it from there)

+2. minimize the crate by removing external dependencies; that is, moving everything relevant to the new crate

+3. further minimize the issue by making the code shorter (there are tools that help with this like `creduce`)

 The official compilers (including nightlies) have LLVM assertions disabled, which means that LLVM assertion failures can show up as compiler crashes (not ICEs but "real" crashes) and other sorts of weird behavior.
 If you are encountering these, it is a good idea to try using a compiler with LLVM assertions enabled - either an "alt" nightly or a compiler you build yourself by setting `[llvm] assertions=true` in your config.toml - and see whether anything turns up.

 The rustc build process builds the LLVM tools into `./build/<host-triple>/llvm/bin`.
 They can be called directly.

 The default rustc compilation pipeline has multiple codegen units, which is hard to replicate manually and means that LLVM is called multiple times in parallel.
 If you can get away with it (i.e. if it doesn't make your bug disappear), passing `-C codegen-units=1` to rustc will make debugging easier.

+To rustc to generate LLVM IR, you need to pass the `--emit=llvm-ir` flag.
+If you are building via cargo, use the `RUSTFLAGS` environment variable (e.g.
+`RUSTFLAGS='--emit=llvm-ir'`).
+This causes rustc to spit out LLVM IR into the target directory.

+`cargo llvm-ir [options] path` spits out the LLVM IR for a particular function at `path`. (`cargo install cargo-asm` installs `cargo asm` and `cargo llvm-ir`). `--build-type=debug` emits code for debug builds.
+There are also other useful options.
+Also, debug info in LLVM IR can clutter the output a lot:
+`RUSTFLAGS="-C debuginfo=0"` is really useful.

+`RUSTFLAGS="-C save-temps"` outputs LLVM bitcode (not the same as IR) at different stages during compilation, which is sometimes useful.
+One just needs to convert the bitcode files to `.ll` files using `llvm-dis` which should be in the target local compilation of rustc.

-If you want to play with the optimization pipeline, you can use the opt tool from `./build/<host-triple>/llvm/bin/` with the the LLVM IR emitted by rustc.
+If you want to play with the optimization pipeline, you can use the `opt` tool from `./build/<host-triple>/llvm/bin/` with the LLVM IR emitted by rustc.
 Note that rustc emits different IR depending on whether `-O` is enabled, even without LLVM's optimizations, so if you want to play with the IR rustc emits, you should:

 ```bash